mvysny/gwtvaadin/README.md

 GWT codebase running along with the new Vaadin 14 servlet in the same session.

+You need to have the following installed:

+* Java JDK, 8 or newer
+* Intellij Ultimate
+* Tomcat 9.x; for example download Tomcat 9.0.22 from https://tomcat.apache.org/download-90.cgi

 ## Run the dev env

 In order to run this project you need to run the following in your terminal: